List of area seventies (LDS Church): 2021 and 2022

 In 2021, following restrictions of the COVID-19 pandemic, leadership training was held in conjunction with the April general conference.
 As part of that training, the church sustained 77 new area seventies, rather than having a large list of names read over the pulpit during a session of general conference.
 The leadership training included a sustaining vote of the individuals.

 With the names previously presented, during the Saturday afternoon sustaining, Dallin H. Oaks proposed the church sustain the new area seventies announced earlier in the week.

 In July 2021, M. Russell Ballard, the Acting President of the Quorum of the Twelve Apostles, sent out a letter noting a list of 66 area seventies who would be released effective August 1.
 The letter noted that the release of area seventies, effective August 1, would continue to be announced by letter going forward.
 During the Saturday afternoon session, members were invited to express appreciation for those released during the past year.

 A similar practice occurred in 2022, with Oaks noting as a group those sustained and released in the April general conference.
 Releases effective August 1 were shared at the end of August, with Eyring inviting an expression of appreciation for those who were released as a group in October, along with presenting new area seventies who would begin serving, effective immediately.

-Process in 2023
+From 2023 onward

 During the April 2023 leadership meetings, 61 new area seventies were announced, and the release of 50 others that would be effective on or before August 1 were also presented.
 During the Saturday afternoon sustaining, those changes were presented in groups, with the note that the names of those released and sustained could be found on the church's newsroom website.
 Two others whose release was effective on August 1, and two new area seventies, were presented during the October 2023 leadership meetings and later ratified during the sustaining of church leadership.

-From 2024 onward

-From 2024 onward, new sustainings and releases that would be effective on or before August 1 were presented in advance at the April general conference leadership sessions and then presented for sustaining as groups during the sustaining of church leadership during the weekend conference.
+This process has continued, new sustainings and releases that would be effective on or before August 1 are presented in advance at the April general conference leadership sessions and then presented for sustaining as groups during the sustaining of church leadership during the weekend conference, with occasional exceptions for necessary changes (such as illness, death, etc.) made between April and August which are then ratified at the October conference.